KristianColville1/mp4-url-recorder/README.md

 It also means we don't need to download the whole file each time we need a selection from an mp4 file.

+#### Test 3

-##### Test 3 - Running a python script in the background continously as a cron job
+- Running a python script in the background continously as a cron job

-link to material for cronjob [here](https://medium.com/analytics-vidhya/easiest-way-to-run-a-python-script-in-the-background-4aada206cf29#:~:text=The%20easiest%20way%20of%20running,can%20use%20Windows%20Task%20Scheduler.&text=You%20can%20then%20give%20the,by%20giving%20the%20time%20particulars.).
+Link to material for cronjob [here](https://medium.com/analytics-vidhya/easiest-way-to-run-a-python-script-in-the-background-4aada206cf29#:~:text=The%20easiest%20way%20of%20running,can%20use%20Windows%20Task%20Scheduler.&text=You%20can%20then%20give%20the,by%20giving%20the%20time%20particulars.).

 This test includes writing a script to send an email every 5 minutes to a new email address.
 By running it constantly we can help prove this functionality and consider it on features of the project.
-Specifically the automation elements requiring moving of file and updating a front-end database.
+Specifically the automation elements requiring moving of files and updating a front-end database.

-Each test will help prove the functionality for each of features as whole in the project.
+Each test will help prove the functionality for each of features as a whole in the project.

 Cronjobs are processes that run in the background and they specifiy how often to run each process that's created as a cronjob.

 ![Test 3 - Cron Job](documentation/tests/test-3-cronjob.png)